faceyspacey/respond-framework-docs-old/README.md

 Because *Respond Modules* are guaranteed to be unaware of the outside world **(even though they're conveniently using the same store)**, `actions`, `types` and `state` must be injected by the framework.

-This allows Respond to transparently normalize namespace access under the hood via proxies, so you only have to use namespaces where you absolutely must.
+This allows Respond to transparently normalize namespace access under the hood, so you only have to use namespaces where you absolutely must.
 Let's take a look at where `actions` appear:

 ***callbacks:***